 Because of the tribe, or “nooner tribe” as we have grown to know it, I now have a meditation practice in place.
 I journal daily and write down what I am grateful for each morning and night.
 I do it because I have seen the results with my own two eyes, and I know it works.

 I have also learned to not be so hard on myself when something out of my control happens.
-Setbacks happen all the time, and now, Thuan’s voice (I have spent many nights as Thuan’s support for virtual meditation) is always in my head saying, “It’s not happening to you.
+Setbacks occur all the time, and now, the voice of our Wellness Manager Thuan Nguyen (I have spent many nights as Thuan’s support for virtual meditation) is always in my head saying, “It’s not happening to you.
 It’s just happening.”

 We often say that if people applied the principles in the 12 Steps to their everyday lives (be it if they are in recovery or not), we would all be much happier, less resentful, less angry, more confident, and humbler.
 I now know this is true, and I’m the perfect example of that.
 The Step meetings and digging deep into each and every one of the 12 Steps (five times around since last April) have made me a better person.